Vector6662/simple-db-hw-2021/lab6.md

 The logging code we provide generates records intended for physical whole-page undo and redo.
-When a page is first read in, our code remembers the original content of the page as a before-image.
-When a transaction updates a page, the corresponding log record contains that remembered before-image as well as the content of the page after modification as an after-image.
-You'll use the before-image to roll back during aborts and to undo loser transactions during recovery, and the after-image to redo winners during recovery.
+When a page is first read in, our code remembers the original content of the page as a before-image. **When a transaction updates a** **page, the corresponding log record contains that remembered** **before-image as well as the content of the page after modification as** **an after-image.** You'll use the **before-image to roll back** during aborts and to undo loser transactions during recovery, and the after-image to redo winners during recovery.

+（UPDATE记录存了before-image和after-image，分别用来回滚和recover）

-We are able to get away with doing whole-page physical UNDO (while ARIES must do logical UNDO) because we are doing page level locking and because we have no indices which may have a different structure at UNDO time than when the log was initially written.
-The reason page-level locking simplifies things is that if a transaction modified a page, it must have had an exclusive lock on it, which means no other transaction was concurrently modifying it, so we can UNDO changes to it by just overwriting the whole page.
+We are able to get away with（侥幸逃脱） doing whole-page physical UNDO (while ARIES must do logical UNDO) because we are doing page level locking and because we have no indices which may have a different structure at UNDO time than when the log was initially written.
+The reason page-level locking simplifies things is that if a transaction modified a page, **it must have had an exclusive lock on it**, which means no other transaction was concurrently modifying it, so we can UNDO changes to it **by just overwriting the whole page**.

 Your BufferPool already implements abort by deleting dirty pages, and pretends to implement atomic commit by forcing dirty pages to disk